bhavyareddykanuganti/cs5293sp22-project0/README.md

 ### 3. test_createdb()
 This test function is used to check weather the normapd.db database has been created or not in createdb() function in project0.py.

 ### 4. test_popuatedb()
 This test function is used to test populatedb() function in project0.py and is passed if each row in the database has been inserted with the extracted data.

 ### 5. test_status()
 This is a test function for status() function in project0.py and is passed if the records returned is not none.
+### Assumptions and bugs

+If length of the list of columns is greater than five then the fifth element in the list is taken as nature since

 # Execution
-The following command has to be used to run the file python main.py --incidents "url"
+The following command has to be used to run the main.py file:

+pipenv run python project0/main.py --incidents <url>

-python main.py --incidents "https://www.normanok.gov/sites/default/files/documents/2022-02/2022-02-21_dai
+pipenv run python project0/main.py --incidents "https://www.normanok.gov/sites/default/files/documents/2022-02/2022-02-21_daily_incident_summary.pdf"

-ly_incident_summary.pdf"
+The following command has to be used to run the test_project0.py  file

+pipenv run pytest

 # External links used